Barrie Bike Bet.

 After my divorce and then a two year stint living alone, I found myself still living in Mississauga with another woman, Janine.
 At this time I no longer owned my Norco road bike and riding a bike was no longer even a part of my life.
 I had taken up rollerblading which had become all the rage back in the mid-90's.
 I loved rollerblading as it was a great way to keep in shape and there were so many paved trails around where we lived.
 The longest rollerblade trek that I ever attempted and conquered was the 40 km paved and hilly bike route along the Niagara Escarpment.
 As well I was now playing summer roller hockey while living in Mississauga.

 Over the years I had developed many nagging injuries which slowly began to hamper my mobility.
 I was not a cripple, far from it.
 But small things like getting in and out of a car were now much more difficult than they had been just a decade earlier.
-I put most of my aches and pains down to being job related since I had slipped a disc back in 1984 while working and since then I was never the same mobility wise.
+I put most of my aches and pains down to being job related since I had slipped a disc in my back in 1984 while working and since then I was never the same mobility wise.
 I also made the mistake of not letting my body heal properly when I was injured.
 Years of playing various sports and activities while I was hurt was now beginning to take a toll on my body.
 I had absolutely no desire or intentions whatsoever of getting back into long distance cycling.

 I still remember the day like it was yesterday, it was on September 22nd, 2003.
 I was sitting in a Tim Hortons coffee shop with Janine and I had just casually mentioned in conversation how I had always wanted to ride my bike up to Huntsville.